Winchester announced today that it is recalling the following two lots of 17 HMR 20-grain jacketed hollow-point rimfire rifle ammunition:…Read More >

 Not all FN M249S serial numbers are affected by this recall.
 Therefore, FN M249S owners are asked to please visit the FN M249S Safety Recall webpage and input their serial number.
 If the firearm is affected, further instruction on returning the FN M249S for service will be provided.

 I am sure many of you have already read internet chatter or watched a YouTube video regarding the SIG P320 failing drop tests.
 This is true, false, and somewhere in between.
-To be honest, this is not “new” news.
-Word spread at the 2017 NRA Show about the SIG P320 having a trigger issue.
+Read the full story here.

 Ruger recently discovered that all Mark IV pistols (including 22/45 models) manufactured prior to June 1, 2017 have the potential to discharge unintentionally if the safety is not utilized correctly.
 In particular, if the trigger is pulled while the safety lever is midway between the “safe” and “fire” positions (that is, the safety is not fully engaged or fully disengaged), then the pistol may not fire when the trigger is pulled.
 However, if the trigger is released and the safety lever is then moved from the mid position to the “fire” position, the pistol may fire at that time.